chegerland/Spike/doc/doc_pages/codestructure.md

-# Code structure
+# Project structure

+## Folder structure

-The code is organized as follows:
+The project is organized as follows:

+    Spike/
+    ├── bin
+    ├── build
+    ├── data
+    ├── doc
+    ├── include
+    ├── lib
+    ├── src
+    └── test

+The directory contains ...

+- `bin/`: the executables (binary files)
+- `build/`: build files produced by cmake
+- `data/`: various data files for the tests, tutorials and other applications
+- `doc/`: the documentation
+- `include/`: library headers
-In the `.src` directory are the source files for Spike.
+- `src/`: source files for libraries and the *app* spike
-There you will find folders which contain the libraries and a single `.cpp` file called `spike.cpp`, which contains the main function.

-The only folder that does not contain a library is called `Spike/`, it contains the actual *app*.
+- `test/`: unit tests

+## Libraries
+The project contains several libraries, fulfilling different purposes.
 **Design note**: Libraries should be written such that they are independent from one another!

-## Libraries
+The libraries are

+**InputOutput**

-1) InputOutput
+The InputOutput library contains:

-The InputOutput library contains functions handling the command line options.
+* functions handling the command line options

-2) Models
+* functions handling file input and output

+**Models**

-The Models library contains the class definition of a neuron (for more information see ...), the simulation as well as a bunch of neuron models which are organized in further subfolders.
+The Models library contains the class definition of a Neuron, the Simulation as well as a bunch of neuron models which are organized in further subfolders.
 For now there is just one subfolder containing the class of integrate-and-fire neurons.

-3) Statistics
+**Statistics**

-The Statistics library contains functions which analyze the output files of the simulation such as the firing rate, ...
+The Statistics library contains functions which analyze the output files of the simulation such as the firing rate, isi, ...

+## Spike
+The actual executable is called spike, the code for which is found in `src/spike.cpp` and `src/Spike/`.